Supplying consumer goods

-If you are exporting consumer goods to other countries, you should ensure the goods comply with the appropriate safety standards of that country.
+If you're exporting consumer goods to other countries, you should make sure the goods comply with the relevant safety standards of that country.

 You should carry out due diligence checks to make sure that your business is protected from breaches of the law.

-Due diligence information on the Business Companion website
+product safety due diligence on the Business Companion website including:

-If you have not fulfilled your obligations under the law, Trading Standards have access to a range of measures to remove the risk to consumer safety.
+If you have not fulfilled your obligations under the law, we have access to a range of measures to remove the risk to consumer safety.
 These are known as safety notices.

-They are only used when voluntary actions have not removed the risk.
+We only use safety notices when voluntary actions have not removed the risk.

 Safety notices (Trading Standards)